 Although the request to interview Michelle Obama was declined, it was done in such a thoughtful way that I didn’t feel defeated.
 It showed that someone took the time to read my message and consider my request.

 Now I’d taken time to craft the message.
 I knew I had to exude authenticity and the admiration I felt for Michelle Obama.
 I also had to show why her input mattered.
-Whether the consideration I gave the note influenced a response from the Obamas’ press office, or whether they replied to every message they received – I’d never know.
-But what I do know based on my experience, is that when writing to influential people, you’d need to research their backgrounds, interests, and evoke some emotion that will intrigue them to respond (even while realising that realistically, not all would.
+Whether the consideration I gave the note influenced a response from the Obamas’ press office, or whether they replied to every message they received — I’d never know.
+But what I do know, based on my experience, is that when writing to influential people, you’d need to research their backgrounds and interests and evoke some emotion that will intrigue them to respond (even while realising that realistically, not all would.
 But at least you’d have tried your best).

 Then I got straight to the point by giving brief information about my book.
 To boost my credibility, I also mentioned some important names I’d managed to secure interviews with.